gourabdg47/gourabdg47.github.io/_posts/2025-07-11-introduction-to-phishing.md

     - Conduct extensive **reconnaissance** on both the IT (business) and OT (operational technology - SCADA/ICS) networks.
 This involved scanning networks, identifying vulnerabilities, mapping the infrastructure, and collecting credentials.

-    - Gain access to **Virtual Private Network (VPN) credentials** used by grid operators to remotely access control centers.4
+    - Gain access to **Virtual Private Network (VPN) credentials** used by grid operators to remotely access control centers
     - Move laterally from the IT network into the critical **SCADA/ICS networks**, which control the physical equipment of the power grid.
 This was possible due to insufficient segmentation between the IT and OT environments.

 - **The Attack Execution:** On December 23, 2015, the attackers launched a coordinated multi-pronged assault:5